 Scope and arrangement

-The Bill T. Jones/Arnie Zane Dance Company records (1970-2016) document the work of the Company and its creators, dancer/choreographers Bill T. Jones (1952-) and Arnie Zane (1948-1988).
-The strengths of this collection, created by Bill T. Jones, Arnie Zane, and the staff of the Bill T. Jones/Arnie Zane Company, are its comprehensive documentation of all technical aspects of productions of the Company, and of the logistics of running and financing a large dance company, in New York and while touring nationally and internationally.
-The collection also documents original music composed for Bill T. Jones/Arnie Zane Company productions, and how that music was produced.
-Jones' artistic process is documented with his choreographic notes and video recordings.
+The Bill T. Jones/Arnie Zane Dance Company records date from 1970 to 2016 and chronicle the work of the Company and its creators, dancer/choreographers Bill T. Jones and Arnie Zane.
+The strengths of the collection, created by Jones, Zane, and the staff of the Company, are its comprehensive documentation of technical aspects of productions, and the logistics of running and financing a large performing arts organization.
+All major productions by the Company are documented, along with numerous collaborative and community projects.
+There are more than 2,500 video recordings that depict rehearsals, performances, and workshops from throughout the Company's history, with particular emphasis on the production, Still/Here (1994).
 The collection does not provide insight into the personal lives of Bill T. Jones and Arnie Zane.

 The Bill T. Jones/Arnie Zane Dance Company records are arranged in eleven series: